hrimlee/SSLLAP/README.md

 # Datasets

-Dataset used in our paper, [SleepEDFX](https://www.physionet.org/content/sleep-edfx/1.0.0/) and [ISRUC](https://sleeptight.isr.uc.pt/?page_id=48) can be downloaded from [here](https://drive.google.com/drive/folders/1p2_CExyUa_jjByPI2c8ElyrrdHTwKnAY?usp=sharing).
-Each data is sliced as segments composed of one epoch (30 seconds).
+- Dataset used in our paper, [SleepEDFX](https://www.physionet.org/content/sleep-edfx/1.0.0/) and [ISRUC](https://sleeptight.isr.uc.pt/?page_id=48) can be downloaded from [here](https://drive.google.com/drive/folders/1p2_CExyUa_jjByPI2c8ElyrrdHTwKnAY?usp=sharing).
+- Each data is sliced as segments composed of one epoch (30 seconds).
+- 2 channels, EEG and EOG are used in our research.
+- 'EEG_train' and 'EOG_train' in SleepEDFX is used for representation learning, and the others as finetuning and evaluation.

 # Training
-In order to train a model for SSLLAP, use the main.py script.
+In order to train a model for SSLLAP, use main.py script.
 Following are the main parameters for training:
 <pre><code>
 --klwt : importance of pair wise representation loss